- Agricultural crops

-- golf course turf,
+- Ornamentals and golf course turf

-- greenhouse and nursery production,
+- Greenhouse and nursery production

 How it Works

-Chlorpyrifos acts as a nerve agent in insects and is classified as an acetylcholinesterase (ACHE) inhibitor (Group 1B) by the Insecticide Resistance Action Committee.
+Chlorpyrifos acts as a nerve agent and is classified as an acetylcholinesterase (AChE) inhibitor (Group 1B) by the Insecticide Resistance Action Committee.
 Insects can be exposed to chlorpyrifos through either direct contact, ingestion, or inhalation.

 Use in Minnesota

-- 1% of corn acres (corn borer, earworm and rootworm control),
+- 1% of corn acres (in 2015)

-- 13% of soybeans acres (soybean aphid control),
+- 13% of soybeans acres (in 2013)

-- 9% of wheat acres (aphid control), and
+- 9% of wheat acres (in 2013)

-- 3% of hay acres (lygus control).
+- 1% of hay acres (in 2015)

 Chlorpyrifos in the Environment